 NOTE: This inspection and maintenance check list is in accordance with our interpretation of the requirements of the Safety Standard for Overhead Hoists ASME B30.16.
 It is, however, the ultimate responsibility of the employer/user to interpret and adhere to the applicable requirements of this safety standard.

-INSPECTOR'S REPORT ITEM F REMARKS (LIST DEFICIENCIES A ND RECOMMENDED ACTION) Inspector's Signature Date Inspected Approved by Date
+INSPECTOR'S REPORT ITEM ITEM REMARKS (LIST DEFICIENCIES AND RECOMMENDED ACTION) pector's Inature Date Inspected Approved by Date

 Figure 10B - Recommended Inspector's Report